YKariyado/LG/Readme.md

 ## Description

-Implemented both original and sandpile models cellular automata in three-dimensional grid with spatialized sounds.
+Implemented both original and sandpile models cellular automata in three-dimensional grid with sounds associating with each cell.
+We also use audio spatialization to accurately represent the actual localization of cells.
+Adding spatialization to sonification can be considered a kind of auralization.

-You can explore new patterns with random case.
+You can explore new patterns with random case and the rules defined by users.
 In addition to sandpile one, you can set initial position of the pile.
-The rules are defined by users.

 ![3DLG image](_image/3d_original.png)